charliecalvert/CloudNotes/Assignments/Aws/SystemCheckRefactor.md

 ## The Build Script

+Create a bash script file called **build-copy**.
 This script is designed to be run from the **client** directory.
 It begins as usual with:

 ```bash
 #! /usr/bin/env bash